cthoyt/cthoyt.github.io/_posts/2020-04-19-inspector-javerts-xref-database.md

 Once you have a database of cross-references, you have actually built an undirected graph.
-Equivalences go both ways, and the are transitive.
+Equivalences go both ways, and they are transitive.
 This means that every connected component in an equivalence graph represents a set of entities that are mutually equivalent.
 In other words, if a path exists between two nodes in an equivalent graph, then they are equivalent.